moengage/alice/.github/CONTRIBUTING.md

 simple steps: [follow this](https://github.com/moengage/alice/blob/master/docs/extend_alice.md)

 ##### 3.2 Adding more adapters
-At present its focused on Github(for code) & Slack Users(communicator, and if you use different ones then come join our slack channel discussion and [propose your idea](https://joinalice.slack.com/)
+At present its focused on Github(for code) & Slack Users(communicator, and if you use different ones then raise a request in github issue or alternatively come join our slack channel discussion and [propose your idea](https://joinalice.slack.com/)